Arne Quinze: Artistic Career

-Notable Works

-In 2006, Quinze built Uchronia: "A Message from the Future", a large wooden sculpture at the Burning Man festival in Nevada.
+In 2006, Quinze built Uchronia: "A Message from the Future", a large wooden sculpture shown at the Burning Man festival in Nevada.
 In Munich, Germany, he built Traveller (2008) for Louis Vuitton.
-His other public art installations include Rebirth (2008) in Paris, France, and an ongoing project at the Big Four Bridge in Louisville, Kentucky.
+Other public art installations include Rebirth (2008) in Paris, France, and an ongoing project at the Big Four Bridge in Louisville, Kentucky.

+What follows is a partial listing of works by the artist that are or have been commissioned and/or displayed or created in public settings:

-In 2009, Quinze installed a public Stilt House piece called "The Visitor" in Beirut, Lebanon near its recently developed Souk complex.
-The auction house Phillips de Pury & Company invited Quinze to present his work at their London gallery.
-The exhibition was extended at London's Saatchi Gallery in the Duke of York's Headquarters on King's Road.
+In 2009, The Stilt House artwork "The Visitor" was installed in Beirut, Lebanon near its recently developed Souk complex.
+The artwork was later displayed at Phillips de Pury & Company, London, and then at the Saatchi Gallery in the Duke of York's Headquarters on King's Road.

-During the summer of 2010 at the festival Rouen impressionnée (part of the Normandie Impressionniste festival, celebrating the region's impressionist past), Quinze painted the Les Jardins/The Waterlilies series for an exhibition in the Abbatiale de Saint-Ouen.
+At the festival Rouen impressionnée (part of the Normandie Impressionniste festival, celebrating the region's impressionist past), Quinze painted the Les Jardins/The Waterlilies series for an exhibition in the Abbatiale de Saint-Ouen.
 In addition to the exhibition, an installation titled Camille was built on the Pont Boieldieu, a bridge painted several times by Camille Pissarro.

-Another of Quinze's work, Red Beacon (2010), can be found in the Jing'an Sculpture Park in Shanghai.
+In 2011, Red Beacon was installed in the Jing'an Sculpture Park in Shanghai, China.

-The installation "My Home My House My Stilt House" (2011) in Humlebaek, Denmark, at the Louisiana Museum of Modern Art explores new forms of housing and living.
-On the 4th of July, 2011, Quinze revealed a virtual installation titled Rock Strangers, which was projected on the Statue of Liberty in New York City.
+In 2011, the installation "My Home My House My Stilt House" was staged in Humlebaek, Denmark.

+A virtual installation titled Rock Strangers was projected on the Statue of Liberty in New York City from July 4 to October 3 2011.
 This collaboration between Quinze and Beck's was part of their Green Box Project, co-curated, commissioned, and mentored by Nick Knight and Sam Spiegel.

-During Hamburg Artweek in 2011, Quinze unveiled a new artwork.
-Made from old smashed porcelain, Quinze noted that the work symbolises the destruction of family traditions.
+During Hamburg Week, Quinze unveiled an artwork made from old, smashed porcelain symbolizing the destruction of family traditions.

-In June 2014, Quinze collaborated with Veridor to create an artwork consisting of 45 kg of precious metal.
-This piece, titled Natural Chaos - Golden Edition No. 1, was created using 18-carat rose gold, 18-carat palladium white gold in rod and pipe form, gold wire and leaves.
-The piece was listed for sale on JamesEdition at a price of €1,800,000.
+In collaboration with Veridor, Quinze created Natural Chaos - Golden Edition No. 1 in 2014, an artwork consisting of 45 kg of 18-carat rose gold, 18-carat palladium white gold in rod and pipe form, golden wires and leaves.

-On Mons 2015 European Capital of Culture, a wooden installation called The Passenger was unveiled on December 6, 2014.
-After a partial collapse of the piece about two weeks later (on December 24) it was rebuilt and inaugurated on 16 October 2015.
-The installation remained visible until December 19th, 2019.
+A wooden installation entitled The Passenger was unveiled on December 6, 2014.
+After a partial collapse of the piece about two weeks later (on December 24), it was rebuilt and inaugurated on October 16, 2015.
+The installation remained visible until December 19, 2019.

+Major installations

+Quinze has created numerous public installations around the world.
+Notable works include: